chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ---
 ### Introduction

-.

-While working with organization to determine impact by using read only and the built-in reporting, I was finding this was taking longer than expected and could be done much easier.
-I have thrown together a few PowerShell Scripts and Log Analytics Queries (KQL) that will help identify potential impact when a particular policy is applied.
+While working with organizations to determine impact by using read only and the built-in reporting, I found this was taking longer than needed and could be done easier.
+I have thrown together a few PowerShell Scripts and Log Analytics Queries (KQL) in addition to notes about each policy that will help identify potential impact before a particular policy is created or applied.

 Not everything here is perfect and is being updated as I learn new things or new guidance becomes published.
 Also do not hesitate to comment and let me know what is not working or is working.